jimhlad/leapfrog/README.md

 Please see the above GitHub pages for instructions on installing these packages.

-NOTE: You may need the __dev-master__ version of Laravel 5 Extended Generators if you receive an error while trying to use this package.
+NOTE: You may need the __dev-master__ version of Laravel 5 Extended Generators if you receive an error while trying to create migration files.

 ## Usage